World’s largest virtual agentic engineering & quality conference

 11. SureMDM

 SureMDM by 42Gears is a full-featured mobile device management tool that supports a wide gamut of platforms (Android, iOS, Windows, macOS, Linux, Wear OS, VR, Chrome OS, IoT).
-It has the ability to secure, monitor and manage all devices - including employee-owned - from a single console.
+It can secure, monitor, and manage all devices, including employee-owned, from a single console.

 Key features: